meleu/dg/src/site/notes/README.md

 I'm a Software Engineer from Brazil (currently working in the DevOps field).

-This is my 🌱 [[notes/digital garden|digital garden]], therefore most of the contents is not "finished", but constantly evolving.
+This is my 🌱 [[notes/digital garden|digital garden]], therefore most of the contents is not "finished", but evolving over time.

 I believe that **writing is thinking**, so the notes here are written to aid my thinking, learning and creating.
 I keep them public because [learning in public](https://www.swyx.io/learn-in-public/) helps me to learn faster.